Ask the Expert

 Pediatric Craniosynostosis: Causes, Diagnosis, Treatment

-Johns Hopkins pediatric neurosurgeon Edward Ahn, M.D., has successfully guided many babies — and their parents — through this treatment process.
-He answers some of parents’ most common concerns.
+Johns Hopkins pediatric neurosurgeons have successfully guided many babies — and their parents — through this treatment process.
+Here are answers to some of parents’ most common concerns.

 Either way, there’s nothing you did as a parent to cause this condition, and there are many effective treatments to ensure your child isn’t negatively affected by it.